YZITE/nix2js/README.md

 ## TODO

-- improve and verify the laziness properties of this
 - nested attrset keys and non-recursive attrsets are implemented suboptimally
 - implement missing nix builtins (esp. those marked with `TODO:`)
   - `derivation` should create an object with a `realise` method